 Have Everything Ready

 One more thing.
 I have talked about his before, but often, even the thought of actually having to go through the rigamarole of getting everything ready to train will stop even the most dedicated trainer.
-I know it has prevented me from training in the past.
+I know it has prevented me from training many times in the past.

 Make sure you have your training rewards in an easily accessible place and if you make your own, have them ready in advance.
 If you purchase your training rewards, keep a supply of them handy so you don’t have to go and buy some before you start, because this will most likely prevent you from starting.